LATINX GRADUATION

-Established in 1980, the Latinx Graduation honors 200 graduating students’ personal and academic achievements.
-The Latinx Graduation is open to all graduating USC students (including undergraduate, graduate/doctoral candidates) completing a degree in the spring, summer of fall term.
+Established in 1972, the Latinx Graduate Celebration honors 450 graduating students’ personal and academic achievements.
+The Latinx Graduate Celebration is open to all graduating USC students (including undergraduate, graduate/doctoral candidates) completing a degree in the spring, summer or fall term.

 This bilingual celebration is the most anticipated event of the year and is dedicated to our hardworking graduating students, and their friends and families.
-This special celebration gives graduating students 20 seconds during the ceremony to publicly thank those who have helped them throughout their educational careers.
+This special ceremony is meant to commemorate the perseverance and triumph of our Latinx students, while also celebrating their diverse cultural roots.

-Thank you to everyone who came to our 42nd Annual Latinx Graduation Ceremony!
+Thank you to everyone who came to our 43rd Annual Latinx/e Graduate Celebration Ceremony!
 Gracias a todos los que vinieron a nuestra ceremonia de graduacion!

-Please enjoy this video showing our graduation ceremony, dancers, mariachi performance, and many of our graduates and speakers.
+Please enjoy this video showing our graduation ceremony, live performances, and many of our graduates and speakers.

 We hope you enjoy!